Alexandr Onishenko: Artwork

 The signatures style of Alexandr Onishenko's Impressionism work includes exclusive use of the palette knife and painting on black canvases.
 The artist's description of his own work as "New Impressionism" is not to be confused with the pointillism of Neo-Impressionism.
 Its own distinction lies in the use of a traditional impasto painting technique wherein paint is applied in heavy, textured quantity and sometimes even mixed directly on the surface of the canvas, while at the same time Onishenko departs dramatically from traditional Impressionism by beginning on a pitch-black surface.
 This reversal of the painting process – moving from darkness to light – brings with it the high level of contrast and vibrancy of color that the artist's paintings are known for.

-Alexandr Onishenko portrays a wide variety of subjects in his work.
-Still Lives, nudes, land and cityscapes are all well represented in his portfolio, but over the years one of his most famous motifs has remained his bird's-eye perspective paintings of the rooftops of Prague.
-He is very well traveled and continues to be inspired in his work even years after visiting a new location.
+Alexandr Onishenko portrays a wide variety of subjects in his work, including still life, nudes, land and cityscapes.
+In later years, he has become known for his bird's-eye perspective paintings of the rooftops of Prague.